You Know Me Al: The "Busher" Stories

 You Know Me Al is part of a longer sequence of stories about Jack Keefe (a.k.a.
 "The Busher").
 Lardner published a total of 26 "busher" stories, featuring Keefe's fictional letters to Al, between 1914 and 1919 in the Post.

 Stories 1 through 6 (all published in 1914) were collected as You Know Me Al. The book takes place over a period of a little over two years, from late 1912 through late 1914.

 Stories 7 through 11 (all published in 1915) detail the round-the-world voyage (playing exhibition games) of Jack and his White Sox teammates, and their return home.
-The stories are set in the off season between 1914 and 1915; in real-life, the White Sox and Giants did a round the world tour in 1913–14.
+The stories are set in the off season between 1914 and 1915; in real life, the White Sox and Giants did a round the world tour in 1913–14.
 These stories have never been reprinted or collected in any form.

-After a lay off of three years, Jack Keefe stories began to appear again.
+After a layoff of three years, Jack Keefe stories began to appear again.
 Stories 12 through 15 (all published in 1918, but set in 1917) detail Jack's entry into the army due to WWI, and his training while still in America.
-Story 12 ("Call for Mr. Keefe") sets up some important background elements, including the fact that Jack was drafted into the army against his will -- though he would later maintain he volunteered for duty.
+Story 12 ("Call for Mr. Keefe") sets up some important background elements, including the fact that Jack was drafted into the army against his will—though he would later maintain he volunteered for duty.
 Despite this, only stories 13 through 15 were collected as Treat 'Em Rough (1918).
 Stories 16 through 21 (published in 1918-19, set in 1918) were collected as The Real Dope (1919), and detailed Corporal Jack Keefe's inglorious misadventures (including eventually being busted down to Private) as a WWI soldier in France.

 The final set of stories (22–26, all from 1919) detail Jack's return to baseball as a member of the 1919 Chicago White Sox, a team that would gain infamy for throwing the 1919 World Series.
-Though Jack is not above some (fairly transparent) scheming in attempts to get better pay from white Sox owner Charles Comiskey, he is not part of the series-fixing scheme, which is not mentioned in the stories (which all take place prior to the World Series).
+Though Jack is not above some (fairly transparent) scheming in attempts to get better pay from White Sox owner Charles Comiskey, he is not part of the series-fixing scheme, which is not mentioned in the stories (which all take place prior to the World Series).
 In the closing moments of the final story, Jack is traded to the Philadelphia A's before the end of the season, and the stories end before the World Series is played.
 The final Jack Keefe story, "The Busher Pulls a Mays", was published only nine days after the 1919 World Series concluded.